MeghaShivhare/hospitalManagement/README.md

 # Hospital Management
-This is a java project made using Swing and Java File
+This is a java project made using Swing and Java File, made to advise generic medicines based on provided symptoms by the user(patient).
+The advised medicines will be based on the data provided by the privileged users(doctor) only

 This consists of total 4 modules (4 .java files acc)